 Today, there is still room for face-to-face, in-person PD.
 For years, this model has been the face of teacher improvement–educators attending school and district-sponsored trainings in huge masses to address the latest and greatest push from the top down.
-Topics ranging from curriculum and assessment, to literacy and instruction, classroom management or new technology are covered here, often during summer or holiday break, or PD/conference days in a school media center, computer lab, or cafeteria.
+Topics ranging from curriculum and assessment to literacy and instruction, classroom management or new technology are covered here, often during summer or holiday break, or PD/conference days in a school media center, computer lab, or cafeteria.

-On a larger scale, there is similar type of teacher PD sponsored by larger teacher improvement organizations.
+On a larger scale, there is a similar type of teacher PD sponsored by larger teacher improvement organizations.
 These companies sponsor huge teacher conferences that are hosted in hotels and convention centers, featuring sometimes hundreds of sessions, keynote speakers, and even pre-conference institutions.

 And the best part?
-Many of these resources are free, and can used based on a teacher’s–ahem–supply of free time.
+Many of these resources are free and can used based on a teacher’s–ahem–supply of free time.

 Primary Catalysts for Teacher Improvement